academe/OmniPay-Payone/README.md

 * iframe URL: https://frontend.pay1.de/frontend/v2/
 * Client API URL (AJAX?): https://secure.pay1.de/client-api/

-It looks like basket items are mandatory, and each item must have a stock ID and a VAT record.
+It looks like basket items are mandatory (using the Frontend mode), and each item must have a stock ID and a VAT record.